Akasho09/sem6/ES/endsem/instr.md

 POP direct → Pop content from stack.

 Arithmetic Instructions.
-- ADD A, Rn → Add register Rn to accumulator
+- ADD A, Rn → Add contents register Rn to accumulator
+- ADD A,@R0 ;add the byte pointer to by R0
-SUBB A, direct → Subtract direct address content from A with borrow MUL AB → Multiply A and B (16-bit result in A and B) DIV AB → Divide A by B (A = quotient, B = remainder)
+- SUBB A, direct → Subtract direct address content from A with `borrow` MUL AB → Multiply A and B (16-bit result in A and B) DIV AB → Divide A by B (A = quotient, B = remainder)